awsdocs/amazon-ec2-user-guide/doc_source/Using_ConvertingS3toEBS.md

    In this example, the partition to mount is `/dev/sdb1`, but your device name will likely be different\.
 If your volume is not partitioned, then the device to mount will be similar to `/dev/sdb` \(without a device partition trailing digit\)\.

-1. Create a mount point for the new Amazon EBS volume and mount the volume\.
+1. Create a mount point for the new EBS volume and mount the volume\.

    ```
    [ec2-user bundle]$ sudo mkdir /mnt/ebs
    [ec2-user bundle]$ sudo mount /dev/sdb1 /mnt/ebs
    ```

 1. Open the `/etc/fstab` file on the EBS volume with your favorite text editor \(such as vim or nano\) and remove any entries for instance store \(ephemeral\) volumes\.
-Because the Amazon EBS volume is mounted on `/mnt/ebs`, the `fstab` file is located at `/mnt/ebs/etc/fstab`\.
+Because the EBS volume is mounted on `/mnt/ebs`, the `fstab` file is located at `/mnt/ebs/etc/fstab`\.

    ```
    [ec2-user bundle]$ sudo nano /mnt/ebs/etc/fstab